kinire98/business-and-entrepreneurship-project/Organisation/Contact/Content.md

 - Whatsapp:
 	- Desc:
 		- How to contact me when a project it's started.
-For privacy reasons, I will only give it once the project it's started
+Only for started projects
 	- Colors:
 		- #075e54
 		- #128c7e